 To stand out, you’ll have to pay Indeed, but even then, your job post is only sponsored on Indeed.com, not any other job board.

 ZipRecruiter is like an AI hiring recruiter that actively seeks out candidates that match what you’re looking for.
 Your job posting goes to hundreds of job boards, rather than just one.

-Essentially, ZipRecruiter actively seeks out candidates, where Indeed is more of a traditional, passive job listings site.
+Essentially, ZipRecruiter actively seeks out candidates, whereas Indeed is more of a traditional, passive job listing site.

 When it comes to ZipRecruiter vs Indeed for employers, it really depends on your budget.
 We suggest trying ZipRecruiter’s no-cost trial first to see how many qualified candidates you get.
 However, there’s no harm in setting up a free account on Indeed to compare.

 Which is the Best Job Posting Site For Employers?

 Both of these sites are hailed for their technology.
 While Indeed has more of a legacy and a free platform for employers, it doesn’t have the distribution.
 You may pay hundreds of dollars on Indeed to boost your post on the website, but your jobs aren’t posted to hundreds of other job boards.
 There is no syndication.

 With ZipRecruiter, you can start a no-cost trial and see how this job board uses its algorithm to automatically send your job posts off to hundreds of other job boards and communicate with you in real time about a qualified candidate.